<img src="https://secure.7-companycompany.com/795789.png" style="display:none;">

 The good news is, when schools work with parents there are plenty of straightforward ways these barriers to engagement can be overcome.
 With that in mind, here are six steps to improving parent engagement in schools:

-- Create an engagement strategy
+• Create an engagement strategy

-With parent engagement boosting a child’s progress by up to two years, we’ve put together a guide to creating an outstanding parental engagement strategy here. - Invest in a parent engagement app
+With parent engagement boosting a child’s progress by up to two years, we’ve put together a guide to creating an outstanding parental engagement strategy here.

-By investing in a communications app, such as Weduc custom branded apps for schools, you can keep all families up to date in real time, while catering to those with different access needs. - Create positive relationships with parents
+By investing in a communications app, such as Weduc custom branded apps for schools, you can keep all families up to date in real time, while catering to those with different access needs.

-Ensure your staff are on good terms with pupils’ families by keeping their parents informed on what their child is learning and setting up regular meetings for any queries and to discuss their child’s progress. - Keep your website updated
+Ensure your staff are on good terms with pupils’ families by keeping their parents informed on what their child is learning and setting up regular meetings for any queries and to discuss their child’s progress.

 Keep your school website updated with engaging content, blogs, insights, surveys, and personnel.
-Plus, with the Weduc platform you can post to your newsfeed and Weduc website simultaneously. - Ensure meetings and events are accessible
+Plus, with the Weduc platform you can post to your newsfeed and Weduc website simultaneously.

 When events require parents to attend in person, inevitably not everyone can make it.
 This may be due to simple time commitments, but it may also be due to more complex access requirements.
 Ensure every family is able to attend by providing options such as virtual parents’ evenings.
-For instance, via a Parents’ Evening System. - Personalise your communications
+For instance, via a Parents’ Evening System.

 These days, technology has made it possible to speak to everyone as an individual.
 No more ‘Dear parent/guardian’.
 Now, you can speak to each parent by name and empower them to decide which updates they receive and how they receive them.